kyma-project/cloud-manager/docs/contributor/test-plan-unittesting.md

 ## **Purpose**

-The unit testing phase focuses on maintainability of the code.
-This involves testing the logic of smallest grains of the code in isolation and it aims to prevent regression resulted by code changes.
+The unit testing phase focuses on the maintainability of the code.
+This involves testing the logic of the smallest grains of the code in isolation and it aims to prevent regression resulting from code changes.

 ## Scope

-Unit test suits are the lowest-level test suites, and they test the smallest grains of logic, mainly methods, in isolation, to prevent regression resulted by code changes.
+Unit test suits are the lowest-level test suites, and they test the smallest grains of logic, mainly methods, in isolation, to prevent regression resulting from code changes.
 Unit tests should be able to run in isolation independent of external systems such as databases, external APIs, etc.

 When the code is using any such dependencies, they should be mocked by using piece of logic that would be running in the local process space.

 ## Definitions

-Dependency Injection — a technique whereby the dependencies for a logic, is passed to it instead of having a hard dependency in the logic itself.
+Dependency Injection — a technique whereby the dependencies for a logic, are passed to it instead of having a hard dependency in the logic itself.

 Code Coverage — a report of percentage measure of the degree to which the source code is executed when all unittests are run.